webtide/jetty-load-generator-app/README.md

 When using random port 0, the local port is write in a file called jetty.local.port

-File upload: `curl -vvv -X PUT  -F file=@pom.xml http://localhost:9090/upload`
+File upload: `curl -X PUT -d @pom.xml http://localhost:9090/upload`